Personal Injury Lawyer Indianapolis, IN

 - A strong economy positively correlates to an increase in driving, thereby increasing the risk for injuries and fatalities.

-- With a demand for larger, more comfortable vehicles, an increased desire for greater fuel efficiency will motivate manufacturers to lighten vehicular loads by incorporating lighter weighing products such as aluminum and plastic for exterior components.
+- With demand for larger, more comfortable vehicles, an increased desire for greater fuel efficiency will motivate manufacturers to lighten vehicular loads by incorporating lighter weighing products such as aluminum and plastic for exterior components.